 Experiences Are Stepping Stones to Career Goal

 For an applied experience in equity valuation, Shamel joined Stuart Investments, a student-run equity endowment fund.
-His activities with the organization have included conducting research and analysis on companies and managing a portfolio of financial, information technology, energy, and communication stocks.
+His activities with the organization included conducting research and analysis on companies and managing a portfolio of financial, information technology, energy, and communication stocks.

-“Being in Chicago has allowed me to attend networking events, which led to obtaining an internship,” he says.
+“Being in Chicago allowed me to attend networking events, which led to obtaining an internship,” he says.
 “During my interview with Wintrust Financial Corp., they were extremely interested with the work we do in Stuart Investments, [which] allowed me to stand out compared to [other] applicants.”

 As a risk management intern at Wintrust, Shamel conducted research on securities, performed credit scoring and credit reviews, and learned how to use a variety of models to analyze financial institutions and assign risk ratings.
 “It is rewarding to apply the curriculum I study in the classroom to real-life situations,” he says.